Back to topics

 In the late-republican period a wall was built for the protection of Ostia.
 Visitors will look in vain for it, because hardly anything has been preserved.
 It is attested to the west, south and east of town, but it is not known whether it continued along the Tiber.
 If it did not, it was over 2100 meters long.
 Towards the west it must have ended at or near "Tor Boacciana" (in its present state largely mediaeval), a lighthouse or watch-tower near the mouth of the Tiber.
 Together with the river the wall enclosed an area of approximately 69 hectares.

 A concrete nucleus was faced on the outside with small, square tufa blocks placed on one corner.
 The pattern is rather irregular (opus quasi reticulatum).
 The inside did not have a facing and may have been reinforced by beaten earth.
 There were three major gates, the modern names of which are Porta Marina, Porta Laurentina and Porta Romana.
 In between were round towers, a square tower (close to the Tiber), and minor gates.
 Only one minor gate is indicated on the plan.
 However, Guido Calza unearthed many stretches of the wall, but not all of it.
-At least one other minor gate was found in the late 1990's by Michael Heinzelmann.
+Another minor gate was found in the late 1990's by Michael Heinzelmann, to the east of the Porta Laurentina.
 Recently a team of the University of Southampton, led by Simon Keay, recognized a city wall on the other side of the Tiber, on the Isola Sacra.
 This stretch is known through geophysical research only, and is as yet undated.

 The city walls